Professional Indoor Football League (1998): History

 The PIFL was started by Richard "Dick" Suess.
 Suess was deeply involved in football on the semi-pro and minor league level, and was editor–publisher of the Minor League Football News.
 In 1996, he began shopping around the idea of the PIFL, an indoor league created from the top minor league programs around the country.
 The league was finally formed in late 1997 and began its first season in 1998.
 The league offices were located in Las Vegas, Nevada.

 The PIFL was rife with problems from the start.
 The Colorado Wildcats changed coaches during the preseason.
 By the third game, many teams were in serious financial trouble and started forfeiting games.
 The Minnesota Monsters folded after Week 5.
 Many other teams missed payrolls and this resulted in many players, including some of the best players, quitting.
+PIFL teams had 22-man rosters and each player made $200 per game.

 In 1999, the PIFL essentially "split" into two leagues.
 Keary Ecklund, owner of the Green Bay Bombers and Madison Mad Dogs, took his two teams and form the Indoor Football League.
 On January 4, 1999, the remaining teams of the PIFL renamed the league to the Indoor Professional Football League.